karllhughes/learn/_posts/2020-12-20-social-media-automation.md

 ## Why Use Social Media?
 Social media is a great way to drive traffic once you build a following, but for many small businesses, the question is, "how do you build a following?"

 Step one is to **consistently post relevant content on social media**.
-It may take months or years to build up a significant following, but once you do, social media can be as powerful as an [email marketing list](https://draft.dev/learn/tools/email-marketing) for driving traffic to your blog, website, or side project.
+It may take months or years to build up a significant following, but once you do, social media can be as powerful as an [email marketing list](https://draft.dev/learn/tools/email-marketing) for driving traffic to your blog or website.

 Not only will your followers see updates, most social networks have an amplification formula where popular public posts will be shared to an even broader audience.
 The only way to eventually make something go viral is to make sure people hear about it, and social media is a great place to start.